celiajpennington/random-password-generator/README.md

+Random Password Generator Exercise

+# Objective
+Create a random password generator that runs the user through a series of options that will then producer a password based on user's choice.

+# Web Languages Used
+HTML
+CSS
+JavaScript

+# Visuals

+# Original Instructions
 # random-password-generator
 pplication that enables employees to generate random passwords based on criteria that they’ve selected
 # 03 JavaScript: Password Generator